dl-solarity/hardhat-zkit/README.md

   - `skipFiles` - The list of directories (or files) to be excluded from the setup phase.
   - `ptauDir` - The directory where to look for the `ptau` files. `$HOME/.zkit/ptau/` by default.
   - `ptauDownload` - The flag to allow automatic download of required `ptau` files.
-- `typesSettings`
-  - `typesArtifactsDir` - The directory where to save the generated circuits ABI.
+- `verifiersDir` - The directory where to generate the Solidity verifiers.
 - `typesDir` - The directory where to save the generated typed circuits wrappers.
-- `verifiersDir` - The directory where to generate the verifiers.
 - `verifiersType` - The option (`sol` or `vy`) to indicate which language to use for verifiers generation.
 - `nativeCompiler` - The flag indicating whether to use the natively installed compiler.
 - `quiet` - The flag indicating whether to suppress the output.